zowe/docs-site/docs/troubleshoot/ze/known-ze.md

 # Known Zowe Explorer issues

-The following topics contain information that can help you troubleshoot problems when you encounter unexpected behavior, using Zowe Explorer.
+The following topics contain information that can help you troubleshoot problems when you encounter unexpected behavior when using Zowe Explorer.

 ## Bidirectional languages